Skip to content

 Types

 Zeus is a statically typed language.
 Every variable, parameter, and return value has a type known at compile time.
+For local variables, the type is usually inferred from the initializer — you only need to write it explicitly when it matters.

 Primitive Types